MUNWARS/HR/README.md

 ## Question 6: Tell me about something not mentioned in your resume?
 **Sample Answer:** Outside of my professional experience, I am passionate about contributing to the community.
 I have been actively involved in volunteering initiatives, such as organizing coding workshops for local schools to promote STEM education.

-# HR Questions

-This repository provides sample answers to common HR questions that candidates might encounter during job interviews.
-These responses are designed to serve as examples and starting points for individuals preparing for interviews.
-Feel free to adapt and customize the answers based on your own experiences and preferences.

 ## What are hobbies and interests?